SebastianSedzik/playwright-decorators/README.md

 ```

 #### Options
-- `reason` (optional) - reason of skipping.
+- `reason` (optional) - the reason for skipping.
 Will be displayed in the test report.

 ### Mark test or suite as "should fail": `@fail(reason?: string)`